How to buy Alphabet (GOOGL) shares from Singapore

 Step 5: Decide your order type

-There are several order types to be aware of, which are customised for certain market conditions.
+There are several order types to be aware of, which are customized for certain market conditions.

 Market order